Student Counselling Service - Here for You

 - Concerns about the wellbeing of a friend/classmate.

-There are two main ways to access the Student Counselling Service:
+There are three main ways to access the Student Counselling Service:

 - Book an appointment online - You can schedule an initial consultation using the online booking system click here